MrBenGriffin/Amaze/README.md

 Currently I'm not planning on adding unit tests.
 Maybe one day.

 ## Todo:
 So, out of basic simple reasons, I chose tkinter as a gfx fe.
+There's stuff to love in tkinter for a project of this scale.

 ![Maze](maze.png)